organisedtoast/institute-of-data-labs-capstone/README.md

 ## Developer Workflow

 The canonical repo is this repo.
-The older standalone frontend repo under `C:\Users\Daniel\Downloads\frontend\institute-of-data-labs-capstone` is archival reference only.

 `frontend-branch` is expected to match `main` whenever you want a later manual merge into `main` to be a true no-op.